What Is A Fifth Wheeler?

 Fifth Wheelers are towed predominantly by utes such as: the Ford Ranger, Isuzu dMax, Mazda BT50, Holden Colorado and many more due to the 'Fifth Wheel' hitch sitting in the centre of the tray.
 By placing the hitch in the centre of the tray the Fifth Wheeler gains more stability and places less stress on the rear of the vehicle - handling 25% of the hitch load.
 This in turn provides: better fuel economy, less chance of a break down, increased stability and safety and finally, a smoother journey when venturing around Australia.

-TravelHome Fifth Wheelers are growing Australia wide due to their modern and stylish look, increased safety when compared to a caravan, a leading team of specialists and finally, a product fully manufactured in Australia.
+Travelhome Fifth Wheelers are growing fast in Australia due to their modern and stylish look, increased safety, a leading team of specialists and finally, a product fully owned, operated & manufactured in Australia.

 Benefits Of A Fifth Wheeler